New Additions To My Bookshelf: 3 Books Worth Reading

 The first review is by "Aestas Book Blog" and it's spoiler free.
 She mentions she's normally the type of reader that likes to know what to expect before starting a book, but she went into this one without knowing anything at all -- simply trusting Colleen's writing.
 I'm the exact same way.
 I'm ashamed to admit I've skipped to the end of a book (on more than a few occasions) just to make sure I liked the ending before going back and reading the whole thing through.
 But I decided to take this reviewers advice and dive in blindly, and I'M SO GLAD I DID!
 It's one of the most beautifully written books I've read in a long time, and not knowing what to expect makes it that much better.

 To give you the bare minimum of what It Ends With Us is about, here's a bit of the Goodreads blurb:

 "With this bold and deeply personal novel, Colleen Hoover delivers a heart-wrenching story that breaks exciting new ground for her as a writer.
 It Ends With Us is an unforgettable tale of love that comes at the ultimate price."

 The Art Forger by B.A.
 Shapiro

-This wasn’t necessarily a “can’t put down” type of book, but I really enjoyed it (and like I said, I finished it in a day).
-It was something different for me because I’d never read a book about art before.
-The author uses a lot of historically factual information in her novel, which was great because I learned new information from the storyline.
-There’s a section at the end that details her research — what’s factual and what’s courtesy of her imagination.
-Also, I obviously have a soft spot for The Art Forger because it’s set in Boston.
+This wasn't necessarily a "can't put down" type of book, but I really enjoyed it (and like I said, I finished it in a day).
+It was something different for me because I'd never read a book about art before.
+The author uses a lot of historically factual details in her novel, which was great because I learned new information from the storyline.
+There's a section at the end that explains her research -- what's factual and what's courtesy of her imagination.
+Also, I obviously have a soft spot for The Art Forger because it's set in Boston.